 We should develop at a national level guidance for all local authorities on the introduction of no-fry zones.
 We should use a portion of the sugar-sweetened drinks levy revenue to establish a children's future health fund.
 That is a fine aim but we have to attack the Department of Finance and stop those involved from frustrating the wish of the Oireachtas to use this money.
 It is so obvious.

 I made the same point when Tony Gregory and I were campaigning to introduce the Criminal Assets Bureau.
 I put down amendments to legislation to the effect that the money bled out of the veins of the unfortunate people in the north inner city of Dublin should be recirculated for drugs programmes in those areas.
 The Department of Finance sat on it and would not allow it.
 Those involved have to be challenged politically.

 We need to develop family food initiatives to support children and families experiencing food poverty.
 This is another aspect of our situation.
 In 2018 we still have food poverty in this country.
-We need to address that.
+We need to address that issue.

-Thank you very much, Senator Norris.
+I thank the Senator very much.
 I thank all Members for their comprehensive statements.
 It is an important issue that we are all battling with, some of us to a greater extent than others.
 A starting point is childhood obesity.
 We could debate all afternoon about obesity generally.
-Much of it statistics-----
+Many of the statistics-----